It Ain't Half Hot Mum: Warrant officer

-The Sergeant Major is the only professional soldier among the concert party and its officers.
+The Welsh Sergeant Major is the only professional soldier among the concert party and its officers.
 He is extremely bigoted in his views, making every effort to bully the Indian camp staff and remind everyone of British supremacy in Asia.
 He has only one goal in life: to get his soldiers posted up the jungle and into action as fast as he can.
 Williams has a cunning and fierce pirate-like look.
-He is disgusted that his soldiers "prance about" on the stage wearing dresses and make-up all the time, and frequently calls them a "bunch of poofs".
+He is disgusted that his soldiers "prance about" on the stage wearing dresses and make-up all the time, and frequently calls them a "lot of poofs".
 He is sometimes portrayed as a stereotypical "devious" Welshman, using cunning schemes to turn events in his favour.
 He dislikes all members of the concert party, apart from Parkin, whom he believes to be his son.
 He has a particular loathing for "Lah-Di-Dah" Gunner Graham, owing to Graham's university education, although Williams will praise him for it if it serves his purposes.
-Williams often mispronounces long words, turning "hysterical" into "historical" or "hysterectical", "misapprehension" into "mishappropriation", "education" into "heducation" and "ignorant" into "higorant".
+Williams often mispronounces long words, turning "hysterical" into "historical" or "hysterectical", "sadistic" into "statistics", "misapprehension" into "mishappropriation", "education" into "heducation" and "ignorant" into "higorant".
 Williams also has a tendency to roar "Shut up!" when he hears something that meets his disapproval, hence his nickname, and is also remembered for his sarcastic remark, "Oh dear, how sad, never mind!" invariably delivered in a flat monotone.
 He plans, when at some future time he should leave the army, to marry a widow who owns a pub.

 (In one episode, a letter addressed to Gunner Parkin and intended to be opened only in the event of the Sergeant Major's death falls into the hands of the Concert Party, who read that he is only being hard on the men in order to turn them into soldiers, and he actually thinks that "they are all grand lads, especially little Lofty".)

 There is inconsistency over Williams's full name.
-In the series 3 episode "Don't Take the Micky", Williams's thoughts are broadcast and he uses the name Tudor Bryn Williams to refer to himself, but in the final episode he reads out the name on his newly issued ration book as "B.L.
+In the Series 3 episode "Don't Take the Micky", Williams's thoughts are broadcast and he uses the name Tudor Bryn Williams to refer to himself, but in the final episode he reads out the name on his newly issued ration book as "B.L.
 Williams".